The pandemic struck. Shutdown orders were issued. We all had to work from home.

 There are quite a few earned media strategies businesses can use to boost their rankings.
 But, for the purpose of building credibility as a thought leader through third parties, the following are the most effective.

-Strategy #1: Beef up your website with good content
+Strategy #1: Bolster your website with good content

 Strategy #2: Share your insights with the media